 Life Extension

+Then there are prescription medications, such as rapamycin and metformin which also appear to make people live longer.
+Metformin, a drug for diabetes, reduces all-cause mortality substantially.
 Lastly, there is a new range of supplements on the market.
 Some of these boost repairs enzymes in our cells while others allow our bodies to flush out damaged components which can cause aging in the long run.

+Of course, as smart personal injury attorneys will tell you, injuries do still happen.
+So even if we succeed in living longer, there will always be a statistical risk to life.
+Nobody can guarantee immortality.
 However, the field is changing dramatically.
 Life expectancy projections are almost certainly wrong.
 Experts predict that the first person to live to see their 150th birthday has probably already been born.
 So, in summary, many of us will probably reach the age of 100, but how long we actually will live remains a tremendous mystery.

 What are your thoughts?
 Please share in the comments below.
 I really would love to know.